xlab-si/xopera-docs/docs/index.rst

 Acknowledgments
 ===============

+This project is being developed by `XLAB`_'s xOpera team.

 - This work is being supported by the European Union’s Horizon 2020 research and innovation programme (grant no. 825040, `RADON`_).